uktrade/djangosaml2/docs/source/contents/setup.rst

              # attributes that may be useful to have but not required
             'optional_attributes': ['eduPersonAffiliation'],

+            'want_response_signed': True,
+            'authn_requests_signed': True,
+            'logout_requests_signed': True,
+            # Indicates that Authentication Responses to this SP must
+            # be signed.
+If set to True, the SP will not consume
+            # any SAML Responses that are not signed.
+            'want_assertions_signed': True,

+            'only_use_keys_in_metadata': True,

+            # When set to true, the SP will consume unsolicited SAML
+            # Responses, i.e. SAML Responses for which it has not sent
+            # a respective SAML Authentication Request.
+            'allow_unsolicited': False,

+            # Permits to have attributes not configured in attribute-mappings
+            # otherwise...without OID will be rejected
+            'allow_unknown_attributes': True,

             # in this section the list of IdPs we talk to are defined
             # This is not mandatory!
 All the IdP available in the metadata will be considered instead.